 Sam Cheetham is currently working towards becoming a chartered member of the Landscape Institute.
-He works as a landscape architect for a design and planning consultancy in Bristol, UK.
+He is a landscape architect working for a design and planning consultancy in Bristol, UK.

 Whilst in Malaysia he worked for a start up and saw first hand the green washing of fundamental environmental and social issues by governmental and large corporations.
 He is now working on gaining his Chartership to place himself within a key position to tackle the many controversial issues within the design world.

 Global Aspect.
 Having worked around the world and having been influenced by ecology in much of his studies he see the importance of Landscape Architects working locally but influencing on a global platform in order to be proactive in the discourse.
 He is currently working on a digital platform connecting controversial and important architectural, engineering & design issues to the wider world.
 Using low input to high output techniques via digital and public platforms.
 The approach aims to connect mainstream thinking with progressive action through an open forum digitally and physically.